 The role of a paralegal is vital in supporting lawyers and clients.
 For this reason, a career as a paralegal will continue to remain in demand.
 In fact, the demand for paralegals may continue to rise as companies look to delegate certain tasks to paralegals and avoid the higher costs of having lawyers perform those duties.

 As paralegals become more in demand, new opportunities for further specialization will continue to present themselves.
 It is even possible to venture out on your own and provide paralegal work as an independent contractor.
-The many opportunities for growth make for an exciting, challenging and long-term career for those wanting to pursue paralegal work.
+The many opportunities for growth make for an exciting, challenging, and long-term career for those wanting to pursue paralegal work.

-Nurse Paralegal as a Career
+Nurse Paralegal Career Overview

 Nurse Paralegal Job Description